 When you have tried all these non-pharmacological measures and it didn’t improve the situation, it’s important to see your doctor or professional for a follow-up exam to explore other alternatives.
 The best option is non-pharmacological solutions, but if necessary, the doctor can prescribe domperidone.
 But you have to follow the indications (not for women with known heart conditions for example).
 With increased production comes increased flow into the baby’s mouth.
 Their feeding will be more satisfying as they keep up with the flow.
 However, a mother who breastfeeds their baby and becomes pregnant again should never take domperidone.

 In this sense, your doctor may order an EKG as a precaution before prescribing domperidone.
+There is few reported side effects from its use in breastfeeding settings, but they can include: dry mouth, headache and abdominal cramps.
 This product works best in women with breast hypoplasia (few mammary glands), breast asymmetry, breast reduction or implants and when the baby is born very prematurely.
 Metformin may be added to domperidone.
 This medicine has a different action which, when combined with domperidone, can significantly increase milk production in new mothers who are known to have polycystic ovaries, diabetes or obesity for example.